humbertodiazp/3d_portfolio/README.md

 Portfolio project featuring 3D animated models built with react and three.js

-Built over the course of a weekend to gain experience using react and three.js.
+Built over the course of several weekends to gain experience using react and three.js.

 See screenshots of the live page below: